sookwalinga/sookwalinga/README.md

 <h1 align="center"> Hi there 👋, Happy to see you here 🤗</h1>
 <h2 align="center">Feel free to call me Samuel,</h2>
 <p align="center">
-  A passionate, progressive software developer - teachable, collaborative, also loves playing piano, badminton and chess.
+  A passionate, progressive software developer: teachable, collaborative, also loves playing piano, badminton and chess.